lishing/ga_project4_dsif9/README.md

 # Exploratory Data Analysis
 The datasets were merged after the datetime variables were aligned and the dataset was cleaned to exclude special characters.
-Exploratory data analysis included looking at which factors correlated most highly with dengue cases, as well as tracking how dengue cases have changed alongside NEA's interventions and public campaigns.
-Mean temperature and Google searches for dengue were found to correlate with higher dengue caseloads:
+Exploratory data analysis included looking at which factors seemed to correlate most highly with dengue cases, as well as tracking how dengue cases have changed alongside NEA's interventions and public campaigns.
+Mean temperature and Google searches for 'dengue' were found to trend similarly against higher dengue caseloads:

 <img src="./images/dengue_case_by_year.jpg"></img>